dj66635/mtga-code-grabber/README.md

 `subreddit_names` is a comma-separated list of the subreddits you want to monitor.
 Don't you dare put a whitespace in this field.

 Discord's `auth_token` is your Discord's authorization token.
-Pretty straightforward, huh?.
+Pretty straightforward, huh?
 If you don't know how to do a Google search, don't worry, [I've got you covered](https://www.androidauthority.com/get-discord-token-3149920/).

 `channel_ids` is a comma-separated list of the channels you wish to monitor.
 You need to have Developer mode enabled to see this information.
 You'll figure it out.